 All items must be REGULAR sized (not travel size).
 Thank you for helping our students learn the true meaning of the season!

-19 days ago, Lomond View Elementary
+2 months ago, Lomond View Elementary

 Lomond View's Holiday Charity.
 Spread holiday cheer and make a difference!
 Let's come together with Lifting Hands International and provide hygiene kits for others this holiday season.
 WE WILL BE COLLECTING DEC.
 15TH-19TH.
 HOW CAN YOU HELP?
 The following is a schedule of what we will be collecting.
 We will be having a classroom competition to see which class collects the most.
 Daily winners will be announced.
 Monday, Dec.
 15th: Toothbrush & Toothpaste.
 Tuesday, Dec.
 16th: Deodorant & Bar of Soap.
 Wednesday, Dec.
 17th: Shampoo & Comb.
 Thursday, Dec.
 18th: Washcloth.
 Friday, Dec.
 19th: Anything from throughout the week.
 Please have all items be REGULAR sized, not travel size.
 Thank you for helping our students learn the true meaning of the season.